 If either is true, the new question is an excellent opportunity for you to share.
 You only have 250 words, so get right to the point and focus on how the changes impacted you, as opposed to your family or friends.

-New question for school counselors
+Question for school counselors

-Students should also be aware of what is being asked in the new section for school counselors.
+Students should also be aware of what is being asked in the section for school counselors.
 We recommend you ask your counselor for a copy of his or her response so you can understand what is being communicated and ensure you are not using up any of your limited space by repeating the same information.

-Here is the new counselor prompt:
+Here is the counselor prompt:

 Your school may have made adjustments due to community disruptions such as COVID–19 or natural disasters.
 If you have not already addressed those changes in your uploaded school profile or elsewhere, you can elaborate here.
 Colleges are especially interested in understanding changes to: